limbo-works/Limbo.Umbraco.Seo/README.md

+<br /><br />

 ## Installation

-The Umbraco 9 version of this package is only available via NuGet.
+The Umbraco 10+ version of this package is only available via NuGet.
 To install the package, you can use either .NET CLI:

 ```
-dotnet add package Limbo.Umbraco.Seo --version 2.0.0-beta001
+dotnet add package Limbo.Umbraco.Seo --version 3.0.0-beta001
 ```

 or the older NuGet Package Manager:

 ```
-Install-Package Limbo.Umbraco.Seo -Version 2.0.0-beta001
+Install-Package Limbo.Umbraco.Seo -Version 3.0.0-beta001
 ```

+**Umbraco 9**
+For the Umbraco 9 version of this package, see the [**v2/latest**](https://github.com/limbo-works/Limbo.Umbraco.Seo/tree/v2/main) branch instead.

 **Umbraco 8**
 For the Umbraco 8 version of this package, see the [**v1/latest**](https://github.com/limbo-works/Limbo.Umbraco.Seo/tree/v1/main) branch instead.

+<br /><br />

 ## Screenshots

 ![image](https://user-images.githubusercontent.com/3634580/148427849-7ac515ad-de78-49bc-8312-6782fb9fdf55.png)

+<br /><br />

 ## Usage